-Running OpenStudio currently occurs outside of the cove.tool web app.
+Running OpenStudio can occur outside of the cove.tool web app.
 This getting started guide will walk you through all the steps: from opening your first .osm file, setting up an energy simulation, to viewing the results.
 Also, check out some of the other online resources available for using unique OpenStudio features, link here.

 Begin by downloading the OpenStudio export from the baseline energy page in the app. cove.tool provides a zip file with the .osm and weather files you'll need in order to run the OpenStudio model.
 Unzip the folder and move to a location where you plan on storing all of your energy modeling files.
 We highly recommend a location on your local C: drive for easy access and preventing lost links.
 Talk with your energy modeling champion for best practices at your firm.
 Note that OpenStudio will save all files in this directory, including results.